Geometrical Bell inequalities for arbitrarily many qudits with different outcome strategies: Introduction

 \section{Introduction}

-Potency of various states to violate BIs \cite{BELL}, apart from its fundamental consequences, distinguishes them as forms of a resource directly usable in quantum information processing.
+Potency of various states to violate Bell inequalities (BIs) \cite{BELL}, apart from its fundamental consequences, distinguishes them as forms of a resource directly usable in quantum information processing.
 Not only can the violation ensure us about the security of a scheme of a cryptographic key generation \cite{Ekert}, but also it can provide communication advantage in distributed computing \cite{Zukowski1}, or increase security of secret sharing protocols \cite{Zukowski2}.
 It is hence an interesting and important question to investigate, in which situations such a violation can occur.
-The investigation can go along two lines: first, we can ask if a given quantum state can provide statistics, which are in conflict with local hidden variable models.
-It is known, for example, that all pure states lead to a violation of a single family of inequalities based on the Hardy paradox \cite{Oh}, or that less entangled states tend to be more robust against white noise than strongly correlated ones \cite{Wiesniak1}.

-The second approach turns out to be more systematic.
-Pitovski and Svozil \cite{Svozil} has shown that the set of local hidden variable (LHV) models can be seen as polytope living in a higher-dimensional space.
-Then BIs can be seen as defining hyperplanes in this space such that the polytope is not intersected.
-A special class of the inequalities is called the class of tight BIs, i.e. those, which define facets of the polytope.
-One can now focus on finding the tight inequalities from combining different LHV models.
-This method has led to the discovery of families of BIs for arbitrarily many qubits for full correlations with two \cite{WW,WZ,ZB}, or more \cite{Lask1} settings per side, and for subcorrelations \cite{WNZ}.
-Many individual tight inequalities from outside these families - without clear generalizations to more complex experimental situations have been proposed (see, e.g., Ref. \cite{LMPW}), also for higher-dimensional subsystems (e.g., Ref. \cite{CGLMP}).